 My buddy Joel is a huge cold shower advocate and has even created a cold shower therapy app.

 If you can’t do something uncomfortable and difficult for 5 minutes in the shower, how the hell are you going to do something uncomfortable or difficult in real life? – Joel Runyon

 I’m not just doing cold showers for shits and giggles.
 There have been some real health benefits reported.

 - Mobilization of fatty acids and fat loss

 - Stronger immune system

-ESTABLISH A SLEEP RITUAL AND STAY IN BED FOR 8 HOURS
+30-DAYS OF ESTABLISH A BETTER SLEEP RITUAL AND STAY IN BED FOR 8 HOURS

 So instead I plan on implementing (sounds so official) a sleep ritual:

 - No electronics (tv, phone, laptop, etc…) an hour before I want to get into bed